Register your company in Hong Kong with our Special Anniversary discount!

 • Any centralized Hong Kong crypto exchange that operates within the territory or offers crypto to local investors must be licensed by the Hong Kong Securities and Futures Commission (SFC).

-• Anti-Money Laundering (AML) and Counter-Financing of Terrorism (CFT) laws apply to every person and financial institutions in Hong Kong, regardless of the activity.
+• Anti-Money Laundering (AML) and Counter-Financing of Terrorism (CFT) laws apply to every person and financial institution in Hong Kong, regardless of the activity.

 How to Buy Crypto in Hong Kong